-Forty per cent of Australian businesses do online sales.
+Forty percent of Australian businesses do online sales.
 Across Asia, it is 83%.
-Only 5% off Australian businesses plan to release a new product, process or service that’s new in the market in the next year.
+Only 5% of Australian businesses plan to release a new product, process or service that’s new in the market in the next year.
 In Indonesia, it is nearly half of all businesses.

 Where’s the Innovation Fund Money Going?